FriendsOfSymfony/FOSRestBundle/README.md

 ```

-Here is an example using a compiler pass:
+Here is an example using a compiler pass (be sure to register the compiler pass in your bundle):

 ```php
 <?php